Key Takeaways

 A policy of this nature protects the insured party in the event that he or she is accused of infringing on somebody else's intellectual property rights.
 This type of policy is also commonly referred to as "defensive insurance" and provides funding for the insured party's defense.

-If you need help with the management of intellectual property, you can post your legal need on UpCounsel's marketplace.
+If you need help with the intellectual property management, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.